 - Teaching pronunciation.
 Making pronunciation communicative and fun in the classroom.

-- Visit to Cathedrals.
+- Visit to Christchurch Cathedral.
 History and influence of the main denominations in Ireland.
-Jonathan Swift

 - Developing the writing skill.
 Process writing.
 Writing and project work.